CP-Island-Localhost-Server/CP-Island-Project/README.md

 ### General notes:

 The project may ask upon opening if you want to use the new input system.
-Press no.
+Press no. The penguin data gets stored here in the Windows Registery: ```HKEY_CURRENT_USER\SOFTWARE\OpenCPI\CP Island```

 ### Windows: